vnmakarov/mir/README.md

    [2] is based on the best wall time of 10 runs with used MIR-generator optimization level 2

-   [3] is based on stripped sizes of cc1 for GCC and MIR core and interpreter or generator for MIR
+   [3] is based on stripped sizes of cc1 for GCC and C2MIR, MIR core, interpreter, and generator for MIR

    [4] is based on all source files excluding tests